SpongePowered/SpongeDocs/source/plugin/data/custom/datamanipulators.rst

     ``List`` and ``Mapped`` single types must instead implement ``ListData`` / ``MappedData`` (or the immutable equivalent).
 This adds additional methods to allow Map-like/List-like behavior directly on the ``DataManipulator``.

-The following 3 methods must be defined on mutable manipluators:
+The following 3 methods must be defined on mutable manipulators:

 ``fill(DataHolder, MergeFunction)`` should replace the data on your object with that of the given ``DataHolder``, using the result of ``MergeFunction#merge()``.